grew

 Command What it does

-install, iInstall a formula or cask (-s to build from source, -f to force)
+install, iInstall formulas or casks (-f to force, -s to build from source, --force-bottle to force a bottle)

-uninstall, rmSend it to the void (-f to ignore missing)
+uninstall, rmSend formulas or casks to the void (-f to ignore missing or errors, delete all versions)

 list, lsSee what you've collected

-leavesList installed formulas that are not dependencies of others
+leavesList installed formulas that are not dependencies of another installed formula (-r for explicitly requested, -p for orphaned dependencies)

 searchFind the thing